 External Identity Management (SSO + SCIM)

 For Enterprise-tier customers, Copia supports both Single Sign-On (SSO) and Directory Sync (SCIM).
 SSO enables users in your organization to sign-in with an external identity provider.
-Directory Sync (a.k.a.
-SCIM) enables IT admins to manage user groups and roles in Copia from their external identity provider
+Directory Sync (SCIM) and SAML-based team mapping allow IT administrators to manage user groups and roles in Copia through their identity provider, ensuring that user access is automatically assigned based on group memberships.

 Copia supports the following features: